 The funding announced today builds on the $202 million of medical research funding announced by the Prime Minister in October and the allocation of $70 million through the Medical Research Future Fund (MRFF) Next Generation Clinical Researchers program announced in November, $35 million through the MRFF to support biomedical sector and $100 for the Australian Brain Cancer Mission.

-The Turnbull Government is committed to supporting Australia’s best health and medical research – and the $640 million investment announced today is a clear demonstration of that commitment.
+The Australian Government is committed to supporting Australia’s best health and medical research – and the $640 million investment announced today is a clear demonstration of that commitment.

 A full list of grant recipients is available on the NHMRC website